 For those of you who have never stopped watching SNL and for those who think that Tina Fey and Amy Poehler invented it, listen up.
 These are the greatest, most memorable '90s SNL cast members, including what made them famous (or why they flamed out) on the sketch comedy show, and what they're up to now.

 Saturday Night Live in the 1990s was full of colorful characters and some of the best SNL cast members of all time came through during the decade.
 But what happened after they left the cast?
 Many have had successful film careers, while others are all over your televisions.
 A few have sadly passed on, but all are remembered fondly for their time on one of the best TV shows of all time.
 So let's take a look at where the best '90s SNL cast members are today!
-There will be an awkward, rage-filled pop quiz by Chevy Chase later.

-Sandler had small roles on The Cosby Show and bits on the MTV game show Remote Control.
+Then: Adam Sandler had small roles on The Cosby Show and bits on the MTV game show Remote Control.
 His first film, 1989’s Going Overboard, wasn’t that good, but his standup was getting him noticed.
 Dennis Miller saw his act and recommended him to Lorne Michaels, who brought Sandler on as a writer in 1990 and then as a featured player in 1991.

 Looking at his work on Saturday Night Live, one could see Sandler’s career going either way.
 The audience either loved the guy or wanted him dead.
 Whether he was doing "The Chanukah Song" or Opera Man, Sandler laughed at himself all the way through every bit.
 Sandler and Chris Farley got fired at the same time in 1995, proving that doing your own thing on SNL is not always the best idea.